alex-massa/ifmqtoggle/README.md

 # Network Interface MQTT Toggle

-This is an OpenWrt utility used to toggle a network interface via MQTT messages.
+This is an OpenWrt utility used to toggle network interfaces via MQTT messages.

 The utility employs the [mosquitto](https://mosquitto.org/) MQTT client to subscribe to a topic and toggle the state of a network interface based on the received messages.